JuDelCo/Core/README.md

 Services.RegisterService<CustomService>();
 ```

-NOTE: If you are using Unity3D, use the tip in the Unity3D documentation above.
+**NOTE**: If you are using Unity3D, use the tip in the Unity3D documentation above.

 You can also register a object factory using: